 - 7. In case of animal manure management systems the following conditions apply: - (a) Animals shall be managed in confined conditions; - (b) No organic bedding material is used in the animal barns or intentionally added to the manure stream If organic bedding material is used in the animal barns or added to the manure stream, separated solids shall not be reused in the barns; - (c) If the baseline manure slurry was treated in an anaerobic lagoon or another liquid treatment system, the outflow liquid from the lagoon was recycled as flush water or used to irrigate fields; however it was not discharged into river/lake/sea.
 In the latter case, i.e. effluent discharge into river/lake/sea, the system is considered as a wastewater treatment system and not a manure management system; - (d) A minimum interval of six months was observed between each removal of the solids accumulated in the lagoon. - 8.
-In case of wastewater treatment systems the following conditions apply: - (a) The baseline treatment systems do not include a fine solids separation process (i.e. grading smaller than 10 mm aperture, primary settlers, mechanical separation, etc.);4 - (b) In case the baseline treatment system was an anaerobic lagoon or a liquid system, a minimum interval of 30 days was observed between each removal of the solids accumulated in the lagoon.
+In case of wastewater treatment systems the following conditions apply: - (a) The baseline treatment systems do not include a fine solids separation process (i.e. grading smaller than 10 mm aperture, primary settlers, mechanical separation, etc.);5

-3 Spray drying is a method of drying a liquid feed through a hot gas.
+4 Spray drying is a method of drying a liquid feed through a hot gas.
 A micro spray is produced in the turbulence zone of hot air, which evaporates the solvent.

-4 This is to exclude the situation where in the absence of the project activity, the COD content of the solids separated in baseline would not have decayed in the wastewater treatment system, but in a solid waste disposal site or in any other solid waste management system.
+5 This is to exclude the situation where in the absence of the project activity, the COD content of the solids separated in baseline would not have decayed in the wastewater treatment system, but in a solid waste disposal site or in any other solid waste management system.
 However, it shall be distinguished from the situation where certain solid separation equipment are used in the baseline to serve as a necessary/standard step in the industrial and manufacturing process, and continue to be used during the project activity.
 For example, filter press is commonly used in alcohol industry to recover the fine solids with an economic value.
 In such a case, this provision will not apply, because only the effluent after passing the filter press will be considered as wastewater.